Ulauncher/Ulauncher/docs/extensions/tutorial.rst

   if __name__ == '__main__':
       DemoExtension().run()

 ..
-TIP:: If you don't want to use ``yield``, you can also return a list of ExtensionResults.
+TIP:: If you don't want to use ``yield``, you can also return a list of Results.

 Now exit Ulauncher and run ``ulauncher -v`` from command line to see the verbose output.